canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 }
 ```

 Now that we have a `CreditCardBuilder`, let's update our two sample tests to use it.
-Notice, when we use the Builder pattern, the last method in the chain of calls is always the `Build()` method.
+Notice that when we use the Builder pattern, the last method in the chain of calls is always the `Build()` method.

 ```csharp
 [TestClass]